spacemeshos/POET-OLD/protocol.md

 - For each leaf i of the n leaves, we add an edge to the leaf from all the direct siblings of the nodes on the path from the leaf to the root node
 - Each node in the DAG is identified by a binary string in the form `0`, `01`, `0010` based on its location in Bn
 - The root node at height 0 is identified by the empty string ""
 - The nodes at height 1 (l0 and l1) are labeled `0` and `1`.
 The nodes at height 2 are labeled `00`, `01`, `10` and `11`, etc...
-So for each height h, node's identifier is an h bits binary number that uniquely defines the location of the node in the DAG
+So for each height h, node's id is an h bits binary number that uniquely defines the location of the node in the DAG
 - We say node u is a parent of node v if there's a direct edge from u to v in the DAG (based on its construction)
 - Each node has a label.
-The label li of node i (the node with identifier i) is defined as: `li = Hx(i,lp1,...,lpd)` where `(p1,...,pd) = parents(i)`.
-For example, the root node's label is `lε = Hx("", l0, l1)` as it has 2 only parents l0 and l1 and its identifier is the empty string ""
+The label li of node i (the node with id i) is defined as: `li = Hx(i,lp1,...,lpd)` where `(p1,...,pd) = parents(i)`.
+For example, the root node's label is `lε = Hx("", l0, l1)` as it has 2 only parents l0 and l1 and its id is the empty string ""

-##### Algorithm for getting node parents
+##### Computing node parents ids
-- Given a node i in the dag, we need a way determine its set of parent nodes.
-For example, when computing its label.
-- We can implement this without having to store all DAG edges in a db.
-- The parents identifiers can be computed just based on the DAG definition and the node's identifer by the following algorithm:
+Given a node i in a dag(n), we need a way determine its set of parent nodes.
+For example, we use the set to compute its label.
+This can be implemented without having to store all DAG edges in storage.
+The parents ids can be computed based onlly on the DAG definition and the node's identifer by the following algorithm:

-`If identifier has n bits (node is a leaf in dag(n)) then add the ids of all siblings of nodes on the path from the node to the root Else add to the set the 2 nodes below it (left and right nodes) as defined by the binary tree Bn.`
+`If id has n bits (node is a leaf in dag(n)) then add the ids of all siblings of nodes on the path from the node to the root, else add to the set the 2 nodes below it (left and right nodes) as defined by the binary tree Bn.`

-- So for example, for n=4, for the node l1 with identifier `0`, the parents are the nodes with ids `00` and `01` and the ids of the parents of leaf node `0011` are `0010` and `000`, and the parents of node `1101` are `1100`, `10` and `0`.
+- So for example, for n=4, for the node l1 with id `0`, the parents are the nodes with ids `00` and `01` and the ids of the parents of leaf node `0011` are `0010` and `000`.
+The ids of the parents of node `1101` are `1100`, `10` and `0`.

-- The following Python function shows how to implement this algorithm.
-It returns a sorted set of parent identifiers for input which consists of node identifier (binary string) and the value of n (int):
+- The following Python function demonstrates how to implement this algorithm.
+It returns a sorted set of parent ids for input which consists of node id (binary string) and the value of n (int):

 ```
 def get_parents(binary_str, n=DEFAULT_n):